-Presumed Examples of c haracter Case Law 1.
-Where a person holds a Master and servant, X advanced Rs.
-10,000 to his son Y during real authority over the parent and child, his minority and obtained upon Y's coming other. of age, a bond from Y for Rs.
-1,00,000. assesse, teac her and Here, there is misuse of parental influence. student. -
+Presumed Examples of character Case Law 1.
+Where a person holds a real authority over the other. parent and child, Income Tax Officer and X advanced Rs.
+10,000 to his son Y during his minority and obtained upon Y's coming of age, a bond from Y for Rs.
+1,00,000.
+Here, there is misuse of parental influence.